begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/Origin/Readme.md

 If you already have the game files install the client first, if not then skip it and do it after installing the game.

-You can do it manually (extract the [zip file](https://github.com/R2Northstar/Northstar/releases) and drop everything in the game folder), using my auto shell [script](https://github.com/begin-theadventure/northstar-upllers/releases) or [Viper](https://github.com/0neGal/viper/releases).
+You can do it manually (extract the [zip file](https://github.com/R2Northstar/Northstar/releases) and drop everything in the game folder), using my automatic [shell scripts](https://github.com/begin-theadventure/northstar-upllers/releases) or [Viper](https://github.com/0neGal/viper/releases).

 Steps:

 1. Click + near "Search games".
 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-steam-origin.json)" and open it.
 After succesful installation, launch.
-3. Changing settings to save resources and some bugs (you can skip this).
+3. Changing settings to save resources and other stuff (you can skip this).

     Log in to Steam.
 I couldn't log in with the QR code, so I used my login and password.
 A restart may be needed.

-    Running Steam with these arguments will have a less buggy GUI, and may save more resources (albeit -no-browser means fewer features, including Properties):

-    Lutris->right click on the banner->Configure->Game options->`-no-browser +open steam://open/minigameslist`->Re-open.

     Personally, I like to change these settings in Steam->Settings: